vignettes/visStatistics.Rmd

 cm) for three different iris species.

 In this example, scatter plots of the standardised residuals and the Q-Q plot suggest that the residuals are not normally distributed.
-This is confirmed by very small -values from both the Shapiro-Wilk and Anderson-Darling tests.
+This is confirmed by very small p-values from both the Shapiro–Wilk and Anderson-Darling tests.

-are below the significance level
+If both p-values are below the significance level

 visstat()